Does omicron cause loss of smell or taste? - NewsBreak

 Of the 43 first omicron cases identified in the U.S. in early December, the Centers for Disease Control and Prevention found only three people reported losing taste or smell.

 So while loss of taste or smell is still possible with the omicron variant, it’s less common than prior variants.
-With the original variant of COVID-19, about 48% of infected people were reporting loss of taste or smell , a review of 27 medical studies found.Read more News That Matters
+With the original variant of COVID-19, about 48% of infected people were reporting loss of taste or smell , a review of 27 medical studies found.What to know about at-home COVID test accuracy

-Taste and smell loss is rarer with omicron, these early studies suggest, but there are other symptoms that are more common.
-Sore throats were detected in 53% of omicron cases (compared to 34% of delta cases) in the U.K. – though the study notes the higher rate of sore throats could be associated with something else, since more people who tested negative for COVID were also reporting sore throats in the country.

 The most common omicron symptoms, British researchers found in December , were runny nose, headache, fatigue, sneezing and sore throat.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.